Nfinley/coding-journal/bugs.md

 #### DeBugging and fixes
 _Documenting bugs and the solutions found_

+_Also contains solutions for issues found_

 #####Instructions
-* Anytime an unexpected error is received, document the date, the scenario, the problem and once trouble shooting is completed, add a solution.
+* Bug: Anytime an unexpected error is received, document the date, the scenario, the problem and once trouble shooting is completed, add a solution.
+* Pattern: Anytime working through a pattern and find a better solution document it

 ##### 6/11/17